 1: Failing to remove dog faeces

-It is an offence for a person not to remove the faeces of any dog in their charge immediately from any land open to the air which the public are entitled or permitted to have access with or without payment, and within the administrative area of the North West Leicestershire District Council.
+It is an offence if you don't remove the faeces of any dog in your charge immediately from any land open to the air which the public are entitled or permitted to have access to within the North West Leicestershire District Council (NWLDC) area.

 2: Dogs on lead by order

-A person who is in charge of a dog that is deemed out of control by an authorised officer of the Authority shall be guilty of an offence if they do not comply with direction from that officer to put and keep the dog on a lead
+Anyone who is in charge of a dog that is deemed out of control by an authorised NWLDC officer will be guilty of an offence if they do not comply with direction from that officer to put and keep the dog on a lead

 3: Exclusion of dogs

-A person who is in charge of a dog shall be guilty of an offence if they permit the dog to enter or remain in a fence/enclosed childrens play area or designated marked sport pitch or athletic area.
+Anyone who is in charge of a dog will be guilty of an offence if they allow the dog to enter or remain in a fence / enclosed children's play area or designated marked sport pitch or athletic area.

 4: Means to pick up

-A person who is in charge of a dog shall be guilty of an offence if they fail to produce an appropriate means to pick up the dog faeces following a request from an authorised officer of the Authority.
+Anyone who is in charge of a dog will be guilty of an offence if they fail to produce an appropriate means to pick up the dog faeces following a request from an authorised NWLDC officer.